-[Focus] Nordic people prioritise closer defence co-operation
+[Focus] Nordic people prioritise closer defence cooperation

 No supra-national powers

-In contrast to the European Union, there are no supra-national powers behind the Nordic co-operation and each country is free to implement the Nordic decisions as they see fit.
+In contrast to the European Union, there are no supra-national powers behind the Nordic cooperation and each country is free to implement the Nordic decisions as they see fit.

 But somehow it seems to work.

-"We have legitimacy and have received a mandate to continue Nordic co-operation," said Bakke-Jensen.
+"We have legitimacy and have received a mandate to continue Nordic cooperation," said Bakke-Jensen.

 "The Nordic region has a relevance in Europe - in many ways we work well together - and this survey gives us a mandate to continue it," he said.

-Over 90 percent believe that Nordic co-operation is important, with 60 percent of them believing that it is very important, according to the survey.
-Only one percent of people think that Nordic co-operation is not at all important, the survey showed.
+Over 90 percent believe that Nordic cooperation is important, with 60 percent of them believing that it is very important, according to the survey.
+Only one percent of people think that Nordic cooperation is not at all important, the survey showed.

 "The strength of it is that we can reason together and agree on how each of us will decide.
 It's something completely different from when it comes from above and someone else decides how to do," said Britt Lundberg, Finnish MP from Aland and currently president of the Nordic Council.